JuliaMath/NFFT.jl/docs/src/index.md

 ## Introduction

 This package provides a Julia implementation of the Non-equidistant Fast Fourier Transform (NFFT).
-For a detailed introduction into the NFFT and its application please have a look at the [software paper](http://LinkToArXiv.com) on the `NFFT.jl`.
+For a detailed introduction into the NFFT and its application please have a look at the [software paper](https://arxiv.org/pdf/2208.00049.pdf) on the `NFFT.jl`.
 Further resources are [nfft.org](http://www.nfft.org) and [finufft.readthedocs.io](https://finufft.readthedocs.io).
+You

 The NFFT is a fast implementation of the Non-equidistant Discrete Fourier Transform (NDFT) that is basically a Discrete Fourier Transform (DFT) with non-equidistant sampling nodes in either Fourier or time/space domain.